 What kind of board

 City cruising requires a more agile and nimble board compared with beach or long distance cruising.
-For this kind of cruising, a longboard with a shorter deck, e.g. 32 to 38″, and a tight turning radius is the best option for navigating people, cars and obstacles.
+For this kind of cruising, a longboard with a shorter deck, anywhere from 28″ to 33″, and a tight turning radius is the best option for navigating people, cars and obstacles.

 Shorter longboards are often more lightweight.
 Portability is important in city cruising as you constantly need to step in and out of traffic, turning into a pedestrian as needed.

-You may also want a board with a kicktail to help you get over those small obstacles, and help you jump on and off of sidewalks.
-Kicktails, however, often come at the expense of stability with a shorter wheelbase.
+You may also want a board with a kicktail to help you get over those small obstacles, and help you jump on and off of curbs.
+Kicktails, however, often come at the expense of stability due to a shorter wheelbase.

 City cruising style